Lynn Miles (activist): Biography

-Lynn sought out Li Ao, a critical author who was writing for Wenshing Magazine, and this began the crucial human rights and protest side of his life.
+Miles sought out Li Ao, a critical author who was writing for Wenshing Magazine, and this began the human rights and protest side of his life.
 Li Ao introduced Lynn to Presbyterian and other ministers such as Milo Thornberry who were secretly collecting information on the abuses of the regime.
 Lynn met as well Hsieh Tsung-min and Peng Ming-min, who had issued a Taiwan statement of "self-salvation" in 1964, and gone to jail for it.

 In September 1967, Miles and Klaus-Peter Metzke opened a cafe called The Barbarian.
-It was soon turned over to a third partner, Hung Teng-sheng, and closed in 1970.
+It was turned over to a third partner, Hung Teng-sheng, and closed in 1970.
 That same year, Miles helped Peng Ming-min escape from Taiwan to Sweden.

-Lynn had gone to Vietnam to work for a civilian contractor, a helicopter parts supplier, as a way to get deferment from the draft.
-This provided him travel all over Vietnam, as well as regular R&R trips on US military flights to Japan by way of Taiwan, which gave him ample opportunity to smuggle letters for Li Ao—and indirectly for Peng Ming-min.
+Miles had gone to Vietnam to work for a civilian contractor, a helicopter parts supplier, as a way to get a deferment from the draft.
+This provided him travel all over Vietnam, as well as regular R&R trips on US military flights to Japan by way of Taiwan, which gave him opportunity to smuggle letters for Li Ao, and indirectly for Peng Ming-min.